How to...

 iMazing Music View

-4. Select the music you wish to export
+6. Select the music you want to export

-• To copy a specific album or song: Use the Genre/Artist/Album filters or search bar to narrow down displayed tracks, and select the ones you wish to export.
+• To copy a specific album or song use the Genre/Artist/Album filters and search bar to narrow down displayed tracks, and select the ones you wish to export.

-• To copy your entire library: Don't select anything.
+• To copy your entire library don't select anything and jump straight to step 4.

-💡 Tip: When no tracks are selected, iMazing assumes your selection is all of the tracks matching your current filters.
+💡 Tip: when no tracks are selected, iMazing considers that your selection is equivalent to all the tracks matching your current filters.
 This makes it easier to export a playlist (just select the playlist itself), or a specific album (just select the album).
+You also get the opportunity to review your selection in the export options window before launching the operation.

-In the toolbar at the bottom of the window, click Export to iTunes (legacy) or Export to Music. iMazing will display the following export options window:
+Once your happy with your selection, click the Export button in the bottom right corner and select Export to iTunes or Export to Music. iMazing will display the following export options window:

 iMazing Music Export Options Window